 Obstacles to sustainability in logistics

-Cost is the most common perceived obstacle for sustainability as it requires a huge initial investment.
+Cost is the most common perceived obstacle to sustainability as it requires a huge initial investment.
 Other than that, there are various other obstacles:

-Packaging: Protective packaging is important for sustainability and most of the companies have moved toward using plastic air pillows, the demand for which is growing rapidly.
+Packaging: Protective packaging is important for sustainability and most companies have moved toward using plastic air pillows, the demand for which is growing rapidly.

-Capacity: Obstacles also relies on the capability of the organization which is not impossible to achieve.
-Freight forwarders have to work with partners to get the full capacity of existing fleets, shippers, 3PL providers and logistics providers with 100 per cent efficiency.
-The use of transportation planning programs can help organizations to take advantage of capacity limitations to reduce emissions and move forward for a sustainable future.
+Capacity: Obstacles also rely on the capability of the organization which is not impossible to achieve.
+Freight forwarders have to work with partners to get the full capacity of existing fleets, shippers, 3PL providers, and logistics providers with 100 percent efficiency.
+The use of transportation planning programs can help organizations to take advantage of capacity limitations to reduce emissions and move forward toward a sustainable future.

-Reluctance to change: As people are so used to the conventional methods, they are reluctant to change to the new processes which are profitable and favours sustainable ventures.
-But the rise of the internet and evolving technology has caught the eye of freight forwarders and they are spending more on innovations and creativity to bring in awareness and transparency with the customer.
+Reluctance to change: As people are so used to the conventional methods, they are reluctant to change to the new processes which are profitable and favor sustainable ventures.
+But the rise of the internet and evolving technology has caught the eye of freight forwarders and they are spending more on innovations and creativity to bring awareness and transparency to the customer.

 Understanding sustainability in logistics measures impacts the shipping processes to a lot extent and benefits the customers and shippers toward a better and more sustainable tomorrow.